-Name Title/ Positon Duties Work Form/ Conditions (Full-time/ Part-time, Compensation etc.) Date of Retirement as President etc. Term Nobuyuki Honorary (i) Engagement in social contribution Part-time 2020.6.23 1 year (The Koga Advisor activities such as holding office as an Paid maximum executive at industrial or public associations entrustment period that are approved by the Company, and (ii) will last until utilization of knowledge through holding March 31, 2025.) office as outside executives in other companies that are approved by the Company.
+Name Title/ Positon Duties Work Form/ Conditions (Full-time/ Part-time, Compensation etc.) Date of Retirement as President etc. Term Nobuyuki Koga Honorary Advisor (i) Engagement in social contribution activities such as holding office as an executive at industrial or public associations that are approved by the Company, and (ii) utilization of knowledge through holding office as outside executives in other companies that are approved by the Company.
+Part-time Paid 2020.6.23 1 year (The maximum entrustment period will last until March 31, 2025.)